HK01 CMS

 Problem

-The old version does not have a well-planned and organized structure, which leads to unsynchronised UI patterns and control behavior among all CMS sections with low sustainability for new features.
+The previous version of the CMS lacked a well-planned and organized structure, resulting in unsynchronized UI patterns and inconsistent control behavior across different sections.
+This led to low sustainability for incorporating new features seamlessly.

 The previous version does not provide an intuitive CRUD control.
 Use article edit section as example, users could not adjust the position of content elements and need to come across different sub-pages for completing an article, for example, they need to add "blocks" for every element, and need to open the particular block sub page for editing, even for plain text.